jembi/openhim-core-js/README.md

 1. Clone the `https://github.com/jembi/openhim-core-js.git` repository or download [the code](https://github.com/jembi/openhim-core-js/archive/master.zip) to the desired location
 2. Install and start [MongoDB](http://www.mongodb.org/)
 3. Install the dependencies by running `npm install`
-4. Build the project by running `cake build` (you may have to install coffescript first by running `npm install -g coffeescript`)
+4. Build the project by running `cake build` (you may have to install coffescript first by running `npm install -g coffee-script`)
 5. Start the server by running `node --harmony lib/server.js`

 Installation and Development